Sanket22Kamble/M3_G32/Remote_Keyless_Entry(RKE)/1_Requirements/README.md

  ### Who :
- * owner of the vehicle
+ * Owner of the vehicle

 ### What :
 * Keyless entry systems are used to remotely lock, unlock and can